baranusluel/sentiment-cnn/index.md

 TODO: Background, existing literature.
 Why we think CNNs could work here

+### CNNs

+Convolutional Neural Networks (CNNs) are neural networks that use convolutional layers, where each layer essentially applies a sliding window function to some input data.
+While it is often used in computer vision on images represented as pixel matrices, they can be used in NLP as well, on documents represented as sentence matrices.
+CNNs use filters that slide over these matrices, and they have been found to perform quite well in extracting useful information such as relationships between words.
+We chose to develop a CNN model after reading through references on the use of CNNs on sentiment analysis problems.

 TODO: Motivation, why is this important?

 ### Dataset and Pre-Processing